planetopendata/awesome-world/README.md

 A collection of awesome world  (countries, cities, codes, latitude/longitude, flags, languages, etc.) datasets

-Note: :octocat: stands for the GitHub page.
+Note: :package: stands for a Tabular Data Package ([What is?](http://data.okfn.org/doc/tabular-data-package)) and :octocat: stands for the GitHub page.

 ---